MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/getting-started/part2-content-scripts.md

 ![The image showing in browser](media/part2-showingimage.png)

 You have now created an Extension that successfully sends a message from the Extension icon pop-up, to the dynamically inserted JavaScript running as content on the browser tab.
-That injected content set the image element to display our static stars `jpeg`.
+That injected content set the image element to display our static stars jpeg.

 <!-- image links -->